 - Lead times

 - Supplier behaviour

 Achieving the goal of optimized inventory – releasing working capital and improving service levels – requires all of these factors to be taken into account across the product range.
 Spreadsheets simply cannot comprehend this many elements.

 When working in a single dimension, if the calculations in place are correct, spreadsheets work very well for tracking patterns of both sales and supply.
 Where they struggle, is in levelling up to a multi-dimensional approach which factors in a combination of conditions including lead times, demand, sales volume and sales value.

-Without this multi-faceted view, your business is going to find it hard to fully optimize and increase sales and service levels.
-The burden of providing actionable information will fall on the team, requiring labour intensive data gathering and analysis to procure the insight on which to make stock decisions.
+Without this multifaceted view, your business is going to find it hard to fully optimize and increase sales and service levels.
+The burden of providing actionable information will fall on the team, requiring labour intensive data gathering and analysis to procure the insight on which to make stock decisions to guarantee order fulfilment.

 When you are in a position of relying on the human element to interpret information rather than exploiting machine learning to provide recommendations, it can be hard to get a grip on the process and make sound judgements on what stock to order, when and in what quantity.
 The default attitudes tend to creep in, reverting to standard policies across the board and losing sight of the differing needs for different products.

 The limitations of spreadsheet models again become apparent when considering your approach to lasting change.
 If your business requires a set reduction in warehouse inventory in the long term in order to achieve financial goals, the likelihood is that the existing models will not have been built to accommodate this form of planning.
 Another fallible, time-consuming model will have to be created to address this specific target.